 [Linux Games] Now that's a flight simulator!
 X-Plane!

-$ ./X-Plane \ Demo \ Installer \ Linux
+$ ./X-Plane \ Demos \ Installer \ Linux

 error while loading shared libraries: libopenal.so.0: can not open shared object file: No such file or directory

 $ Dpkg -extract libopenal_versione.deb

-The procedure is very immediate and very easy to understand so I will not dwell oltre.Basta just say you need an internet connection (broadband) and at least 1.4 gigabytes of disk space to install the game.
+The procedure is very immediate and very easy to understand so I do not dwell oltre.Basta just say you need an internet connection (broadband) and at least 1.4 gigabytes of disk space to install the game.
 Personally I preferred to install X-Plane in a folder in the home directory, you can do the same too.

-We carry, though, a picture of what happens during the download of the game:
+I report, however, the image of what happens during the download of the game:

 When it is completed it will be possible to start the long download the demo of X-Plane that allows us to use the plane for 10 minutes.
 A very important aspect of the game is the amount of free add-ons to download.
 In fact, there is a thick community of people that produce aircraft and other for X-Plane download independently!